spdx/spec-parser/README.md

 ### Checking input

 ```
-python3 main.py -n some/where/.../model
+spec-parser -n some/where/.../model
 ```

 Note that no dependencies are needed.

 ### Generate output
 ```
-python3 -m pip install -r requirements.txt
-python3 main.py some/where/.../model some/where/else/.../output_dir
+spec-parser some/where/.../model some/where/else/.../output_dir
 ```